 For your chosen paper you will have to implement the algorithm as described in this paper.
 You have to use Java and you have to use the MOA framework.
-If the algorithm depends on infra-structure currently missing from MOA, then I might give you permission to do a stand-alone version outside MOA. [but in this case you must in your report explain what features MOA lacks].
+If the algorithm depends on infra-structure currently missing from MOA, then I might give you permission to do a stand-alone version outside MOA [but in this case you must also in your report explain what features MOA is currently lacking].

-You will have to submit source code; plus any information necessary for compiling, installing, and running your code; plus a step-by-step guide to one example run of your algorithm together with the expected output for this example run; a brief 4 page report explaining what is interesting about your implementation, e.g. smart data structures used, unclear bits of the original paper or even errors, and your interpretation or resolution; the report should also contain results of some sample runs.
+You will have to submit source code; plus any information necessary for compiling, installing, and running your code; plus a step-by-step guide to one example run of your algorithm together with the expected output for this example run; a brief 4 page (8 pages for teams of two) report explaining what is interesting about your implementation, e.g. smart data structures used, unclear bits of the original paper or even errors, and your interpretation or resolution; the report should also contain results of some sample runs.

 5 example run step-by-step guide; install instructions